1. FORMATION AND ACCEPTANCE

 24.3 Carve-Outs

-The limitations in this Section 24 shall not apply to liability arising from:
+The limitations in this Section 24 shall not apply to liability arising from Terna’s gross negligence or wilful misconduct, or liability that cannot be excluded or limited under mandatory applicable law.

 24.4 Allocation of Risk

-The parties acknowledge that the fees under this Agreement reflect the allocation of risk set out herein and that, absent these limitations, Terna would not have entered into this Agreement on the same commercial terms.
+The Parties acknowledge that the Fees under this Agreement reflect the allocation of risk set out herein and that, absent these limitations, Terna would not have entered into this Agreement on the same commercial terms.

 24.5 Exclusive Remedies